top of page

 The costs of having a Trust.

 Setting up a Trust is one of the main ways we advise our clients to avoid the cost of probate, because a Trust does not have to be probated.
-A Trust securely assures that your assets will be distributed according to your wishes, with the least amount of hassle.
-A Trust simply transfers your assets to a Trustee that holds the assets on behalf of your designated beneficiaries (the people you want to leave your assets to).
+A Trust securely ensures that your assets will be distributed according to your wishes, with the least amount of hassle.
+A Trust simply transfers your assets to a Trustee who holds the assets on behalf of your designated beneficiaries (the people you want to leave your assets to).
 After you have died, the Trustee must distribute the assets that are in the Trust according to your wishes.

 Depending on your personal situation, the cost of setting up a Trust varies.
 In Utah, setting up a Revocable Trust, a Trust that can be modified after you deposit assets into it and the most common type of Trust, can cost anywhere from $1,000 to $3,000.